-The SSVF Program focuses on securing and maintaining housing for veterans who are currently homeless or would be homeless without this assistance.
-It provides temporary financial assistance and services to help persons gain housing stability.
-The goal is for veterans in the SSVF program to remain stably housed after this temporary assistance ends.
+The SSVF Program provides temporary financial assistance and services to help secure and maintain housing for veterans who are currently homeless or would be homeless without this assistance.
+The goal for veterans in the SSVF program is to remain stably housed after this assistance ends.

 - Assistance obtaining VA benefits